 Seeking Advice From Experienced Project Managers

 Why seek advice from experienced project managers?
-Well, these experienced project managers have been down the road many times.
+Well, these project managers have been down the road many times.
 They have a perspective on things that is gained only through the school of hard knocks.
-These seasoned individuals can answer your toughest questions.
+These seasoned individuals can answer your most challenging questions.

+They've dealt with it all.
 Politics.
 Difficult team members.
 Unengaged project sponsors.
 Unrealistic expectations from management.
-They've dealt with it all.
-Not once, but many times.

 So, when's the best time to seek advice?
 Yes, you can ask for help when issues occur.
 Better yet, get their insights earlier when planning and considering significant project decisions.

 From whom should we receive advice?
-Seek experienced individuals in your industry as well as those who are getting the results you want.
-Why talk to a financial advisor who is broke?
+Seek experienced individuals who are getting results.
+Why talk to a broke financial advisor?
 Likewise, why seek advice from a project manager who rarely completes a project on budget and on time?

 Another point, consider the possibility of talking to more than one person.
-In some cases, I've asked two or three seasoned individuals to meet together with me.
+Sometimes, I've asked two or three seasoned individuals to meet with me.
 The interaction provided insights that I would not have heard otherwise.

 "Without counsel plans fail, but with many advisers they succeed."
 Proverbs 15:22